 Through poetry, theater, and musical exercises, students establish their own poetic voices and the most powerful ways to express themselves to an audience.
 Students also develop their art through analytical writing, oral presentation, research, and participation in the Berklee Poetry Club.
 Students explore the history of performance poetry, from the ancient competitions of Greece to the modern forms of slam poetry, performance art, rap, and spoken word.
 Students participate in the active dialog between the traditional world of poetry and the more recent phenomenon of slam poetry and other kinds of poetic performance.

-The poetic, theatrical, and musical talent from Boston and beyond comes to the classroom, in the form of guest lecturers and performers, and students contribute to the local poetic and theatrical community, inside and outside of the classroom.
-The English minor in performance poetry helps students enhance performance skills while also gaining philosophical, cultural, and historical contexts for the art they are studying.
-Students gain an increased confidence in their own voice, and an informed artistic and cultural perspective.
+Poetic, theatrical, and musical talent from Boston and beyond comes to the classroom in the form of guest lecturers and performers, and students contribute to the local poetic and theatrical community, inside and outside of the classroom.
+The English minor in spoken word/poetry slam/performance poetry helps students enhance performance skills while also gaining philosophical, cultural, and historical contexts for the art they are studying.
+Students gain an increased confidence in their own voice and an informed artistic and cultural perspective.

-- Apply critical, logical, and creative thinking to analyze our own and others' art.
+- apply critical, logical, and creative thinking to analyze their own and others' art.